 I’ve made my own sachets, lavender hand scrub and bath salts before, but maybe this year I’ll try making a batch of lavender scented soap.

-Lavender is also renowned as being one of the best natural remedies to reduce stress and anxiety and improve mental well-being.
+Lavender is one of the best natural remedies to reduce stress and anxiety and improve mental well-being.
 Is there nothing Lavender can’t do?

 Have you heard any of those fun facts before?
 Do you have any of your own to add?
 Is there a particular plant or herb item you’re just dying to know more about?
 I take requests!